-Description: 4-digit 7-segment displays are really neat little devices, it's a shame that they can be so cumbersome to control.
-Well we've solved that problem by making them a little bit "smarter."
-The 7-Segment Serial Display combines a classic 4-digit 7-segment display and an ATMega328 microcontroller allowing you to control every segment individually using only a few serial lines.
+Description: 4-digit 7-segment displays are really neat little devices, it’s a shame that they can be so cumbersome to control.
+Well we’ve solved that problem by making them a little bit “smarter.”
+The SparkFun 7-Segment Serial Display combines a classic 4-digit 7-segment display and an ATMega328 microcontroller allowing you to control every segment individually using only a few serial lines.

 The Serial 7-Segment Display can be controlled in one of three ways: Serial TTL communication, SPI serial communication or I2C serial.
 You can even program it for stand-alone operation since the ATMega328 comes pre-loaded with the Arduino bootloader!
 There is also an FTDI header on board and we’ve provided a hardware profile for the Arduino IDE to make it even easier to program.